cakephp/bakery.cakephp.org/2019/04/11/cakephp_400alpha1_released.rst

 You can help deliver 4.0 by contributing in one of many ways:

 #.
-Check the `documentation <https://book.cakephp.org/4.0/en/` for mistakes
+Check the `documentation <https://book.cakephp.org/4.0/en/` for mistakes,
-   and unclear or broken examples.
-We've been trying to update everything but may not have caught everthing.
+   outdated, unclear or broken examples.
+We've been trying to update everything but may have not caught everthing.
 #.
 Try it out!
 Give CakePHP 4.0 a test drive in a non-production application.
    We'd love to hear how converting a small application went and what was harder than it should have been.
 #.
-File bugs for new features or regressions in existing behavior.
+File issues for regreessions in existing features, or suggest new features.
+   While we're not likely to greatly expand the scope of 4.0, we would like input on what should be a part of 4.1 and 4.2.
 #.
 Let us know about unclear error messages or silent failures in CakePHP.
-#.
-Suggest new features.
-While we're not likely to greatly expand the scope of
-   4.0, we would like input on what should be a part of 4.1 and 4.2.

 Contributors to 4.0.0-alpha1
 ----------------------------

-Thank you to all the contributors that helped make 4.0 happen:
+Thank you to all the contributors that helped get 4.0 to this point:

 * TODO